At A Glance

 Key Research Findings

-VR stimulates attention and short-term cognitive responsiveness
+VR increases attention and short-term cognitive responsiveness during exposure

 VR supports reminiscence and identity-based engagement